thoth-tech/handbook/docs/communication/scenarios.md

 encountered.
 When communicating what the technical difficulty is, please remember to provide any
 relevant:

-- Screenshots (including commands run and output generated, or what appears on-screen after an action)
+- screenshots (including commands run and output generated, or what appears on-screen after an action)
-- System details (for example, Operating System or version number of software)
+- system details (for example, Operating System or version number of software)
-- General background details which directly assist in explaining the issue.
+- general background details which directly assist in explaining the issue.

 These aspects all assist in creating a clearer understanding of the problem and what could potentially be done to solve it.
 Hence, providing as much relevant information as possible is